-Shannon Sedgwick is an Economist in the Institute for Applied Economics (IAE) at the Los Angeles Economic Development Corporation (LAEDC).
-In this capacity, Ms. Sedgwick is involved in the planning and design of projects and develops subject-specific information and data interpretation for economic impact, demographic, workforce development, transportation, and industry and issue studies.
-She performs research, data collection and organization, analysis and report preparation.
+Shannon Sedgwick is Director of the LAEDC Institute for Applied Economics.
+In this capacity, Ms. Sedgwick oversees and executes the planning and design of economic research projects and develops subject-specific information and data interpretation for economic impact, demographic, workforce development, transportation, and industry and issue studies.
+She performs research, data collection and organization, analysis and report preparation in addition to managing a team of economists.
 Her work focuses on demographics, industry clusters and contribution analysis, and occupational analysis.
 She is also proficient at conducting geospatial analysis and working with IMPLAN.
-Ms. Sedgwick is a principal contributor to the annual People, Industry and Jobs reports prepared for local Workforce Development Boards (WDB).
-Other notable works include The Oil and Gas Industry in California: Its Economic Contribution and Workforce, Aerospace: The Changing Face of Aerospace in Southern California, The Path Forward: Economic and Workforce Intelligence for Northeast Los Angeles, and Pacific Standard Time: Art in L.A.
+Ms. Sedgwick is a principal contributor to the Center for a Competitive Workforce reports prepared for the California Community Colleges and local Workforce Development Boards (WDB).
+Other notable works include, Aerospace: The Changing Face of Aerospace in Southern California, The Path Forward: Economic and Workforce Intelligence for Northeast Los Angeles, and Pacific Standard Time: Art in L.A.
 1945-1980 which quantified the economic impact of the series of exhibitions held across Southern California.

 Before joining the LAEDC, Ms. Sedgwick managed an industrial and steel supply company located in the Inland Empire.
 There she identified and targeted a diverse customer base, and analyzed product and customer patterns in the local industrial market to successfully increase revenues.